Does EU REACH Apply to Your Company?

 Waste

-Substances used in food or feeding stuffs
+Substances used in food or animal feed

 Certain naturally occurring substances

-Who Is Responsible for REACH Registration?
+Who Is Responsible for Registration?

-Responsibility depends on the supply chain structure:
+Responsibility depends on supply chain position:

-EU manufacturers register substances they produce
+EU manufacturers → register what they produce

-EU importers register substances they import
+EU importers → register what they import

-Why Understanding Applicability Is Critical
+Why Understanding This Is So Important

 Your role (manufacturer, importer, downstream user)